 The next April ACT date will be on Saturday, April 4, 2020.
 International test centers will offer the April ACT on two dates: April 3 and April 4.
 Regardless of whether you're reading this guide before the April test date or way after it, you can still use this information to help you plan ahead and prepare for the next April ACT.

-April ACT scores are typically released starting 10 days after the test date.
+April 2020 ACT scores will be released starting April 14.
 (If you registered for the Writing section, you'll get your essay score about two weeks after your multiple-choice and composite ACT scores.)
 Assuming you take the April ACT in your junior or sophomore year, your scores should have plenty of time to get to your colleges prior to application deadlines.